viamrobotics/docs/docs/services/motion.md

 For example, if a robotic arm is specified, the piece that will arrive at the destination is the end effector mount point, not the base of the arm where it is mounted.

 **`destination`**: A `PoseInFrame` describing where the `component_name` should end up.
-This can be any pose, from the perspective of any component whose location is known in the robot’s FrameSystem (i.e., it has a `frame` attribute in the Viam config).
+This can be any pose, from the perspective of any component whose location is configured as the `frame` attribute in the Viam config and is therefore known in the robot’s FrameSystem.
 Note that the Pose specified is relative to the distal end of the frame being specified.
 This means that if the `destination` and `component_name` are the same frame.
 For example an arm (or a gripper attached to one), then a pose of {X: 10, Y: 0, Z: 0} will move that arm’s end effector or gripper by 10 mm in the local X direction.